Spectral classification: Early history of spectral classification

 Between the 1860s and the end of the century, other types of astronomical objects had their spectra identified: Wolf-Rayet (WR) stars by Charles Wolf and Georges Rayet, emission nebulae and novae by William Huggins, and the first supernova by Nicholas von Konkoly.
 William Huggins also established two pillars for future developments in stellar spectroscopy by ascribing lines to several elements and starting the field of spectrophotography (spectral classification was done visually until about 1890).
-Another major development was the discovery of terrestrial helium in 1895 by William Ramsay.
+Another major development was the discovery of helium in the Sun by Norman Lockyer in 1868 and on Earth in 1895 by William Ramsay.
 This led to the identification of Fraunhofer's D$_3$ line as \HeI{5876} and to an evolution of Secchi's original classification by Hermann Carl Vogel to include the presence or not of helium lines in class I stars, which we now know is a temperature effect.

 The period between 1885 and 1924 saw the development of the Harvard system of spectral classification, led by Edward C. Pickering and carried out for the most part by Williamina Fleming, Antonia Maury, and Annie J. Cannon.
-Using objective-prism spectroscopy, they eventually published spectral classifications for \num{225300} stars using a new classification system that led to the now famous OBAFGKM sequence, which is remembered by many using the English mnemonic ``Oh, Be A Fine Girl/Guy, Kiss Me''\footnote{There are many alternatives, such as the English ``Our Bright Astronomers Frequently Generate Killer Mnemonics'', the Spanish ``Obesos, Bebed Aceite Filtrado, Ganar\'eis Kilos Masivamente'', the French ``Observez Bien Au Firmament: Grandiose Kal\`eidoscope Multicolore'', and the German ``Offenbar Benutzen Astronomen Furchtbar Gerne Komische Merks\"atze''.}.
+Using objective-prism spectroscopy, they eventually published spectral classifications for \num{225300} stars using a new classification system that led to the now famous OBAFGKM sequence, which is remembered by many using the English mnemonic ``Oh, Be A Fine Girl/Guy, Kiss Me''\footnote{There are many alternatives, such as the English ``Our Bright Astronomers Frequently Generate Killer Mnemonics'', the Spanish ``Obesos, Bebed Aceite Filtrado, Ganar\'eis Kilos Masivamente'', the French ``Observez Bien Au Firmament: Grandiose Kal\'eidoscope Multicolore'', and the German ``Offenbar Benutzen Astronomen Furchtbar Gerne Komische Merks\"atze''.}.
 To get there: